Singapore leaves monetary policy settings unchanged in January, for third straight quarter

 Thursday’s announcement was in line with economists’ expectations.
 In a Reuters poll, 15 of 16 economists believed settings would be unchanged.
 Similarly, 11 of 12 polled by The Wall Street Journal thought MAS would keep its settings.

-For full-year 2026 inflation, MAS upgraded its forecasts for both core and headline inflation at 1 to 2 per cent.
-This is compared to its previous forecast range of 0.5 to 1.5 per cent for both.
+For full-year 2026 inflation, MAS raised its forecasts for both core and headline inflation to a range of 1 to 2 per cent, up from its earlier range of 0.5 to 1.5 per cent.

 Navigate Asia in